zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/system-settings-configuration-files.md

 ### Escaping Characters

 Double quotes (`"`) and equals signs (`=`) must be *escaped* in `.config` files.
 Escaping is using another character to denote that a character shouldn't be used in its normal way.
-Since double quotes and equals signs are already used in `.config` files, escaping them tells the framework not to read them the normal way, but to pass them through as part of the value.
+Since double quotes and equals signs are already used in `.config` files, escaping them tells the system not to read them the normal way, but to pass them through as part of the value.
 Use a backslash to escape characters in the `.config` file:

 ```properties
 charactersblacklist=["&","\"","\="]